 Google’s PageSpeed Insights tool can be very useful for measuring and improving your site speeds, page loading times, SEO, and conversion rates.
-Your Page Speed Score is an overall analysis of how quickly your page loads – and it works to analyze its loading time both on mobile devices and desktop devices.
+Your Page Speed Score is an overall analysis of how quickly your page loads – and it works to analyse its loading time both on mobile devices and desktop devices.

 Faster loading times lead directly to higher conversion rates – while slow pages lead to a higher bounce rate.
 A Google PageSpeed Insights score of 85 or higher is typically considered to be good – this means that your web page will load quickly on both mobile and desktop.